EigenMax/EigenMax.github.io/_posts/2020-3-30-Compilers-Notes.md

 - Answer: The scanner parses source code and tokenizes the necessary code.
 It creates a token stream.

 #### Question 5: What does the Parser do?
-- Answer: The parser takes the token stream and creates a Intermediate Representatins (IR).
+- Answer: The parser takes the token stream and creates a Intermediate Representations (IR).
 This is usually an Abstract Syntax Tree (AST).

 </details>